4rkal/blog/content/posts/selenium.md

 ---
-title: Automating your web browser with selenium
+title: Automating your web browser with python and selenium
 date: 2023-02-22T21:23:38+03:00
 toc:
   enable: true